Culture and Ecology Lab (Varnum)

 Professor Varnum uses insights from biology to help understand sources of cultural variation and causes of cultural change.
 In one line of research, he uses frameworks and tools from behavioral ecology, evolutionary psychology, and econometrics to understand the causes of patterns of cultural change and to forecast future patterns of change (including changes in individualism, gender equality, contempt, and lyrical complexity).
 He also uses ecology as a way to understand patterns of cultural variation.
 In addition, he uses EEG and ERP to explore cultural variations in a range of psychological processes including empathy, emotion regulation, and mirror responses to others’ motor movements.
 You can find his full CV here: Curriculum Vitae.

 Jung Yul Kwon, Doctoral Student, Social Psychology, Department of Psychology

-Yul is a second-year PhD student in Social Psychology.
+Yul is a fifth-year PhD student in Social Psychology.
 He studies prosocial behavior from cultural and evolutionary perspectives.
 He is interested in how different ecological factors contribute to divergent beliefs and norms regarding cooperation, as well as impressions of unfamiliar others as potential cooperative partners.
 His current projects explore the relationship between residential mobility and cooperative strategy in social dilemmas, and whether certain cultural learning biases may be favored under some environmental contexts.